McAllen Texas Appeals Attorneys

 When it comes to an appeal case the burden of proof will shift to the defendant.
 In this case, you and your McAllen appeal lawyers will also be given a chance of rebutting the reply given by the prosecutor.
 Although you cannot be able to present any new evidence, you can at least point out the errors made that was brought up as the decision was being made in the lower court.
 This process is very hyper-technical and can be best handled by an experienced appellate lawyer McAllen.

-1. Oral Arguments and Petition for Rehearing
+5. Oral Arguments & Petition For Rehearing

 Although the appellate briefs in McAllen are usually written down and presented before the court on your behalf, the appeal for the criminal case may also involve some oral arguments.
 The proceedings must highlight the finer facts of the case, explain the importance of the issues and offer clarity when questions are asked.
 In this case, it’s good that you work with McAllen criminal appeal lawyers who have a broad background in making good appellant arguments.
 In addition, in case the court makes a determination which you are not comfortable with, you have a chance of filing a petition for rehearing.
 This is not something that all trial lawyers have experience with and must be done as fast as possible.

-1. Petition for Review
+6. Petition For Review

 Apart from pursuing a rehearing, after a decision has been made by the court of appeal, you will still have the option of McAllen appeals your criminal case to the supreme court.
 The petition for review will be the first process in this case and normally implies that you are requesting the Supreme court to take your case as being important.
 In case your petition case will be granted by the supreme court, the next step will involve a brief of merits.
 This involves you explaining why and how the ruling of the court of appeal was should be upheld or was incorrect.